- Getting started

 Tenants are thus best used in situations where you want all users, resources, and settings of your automation solutions to be managed independently by designated tenant administrators.

-Modern folders provide multiple features not available in the context of classic folders, such as automatic robot management, hierarchical structures, and fine-grained role assignment for users.
-See for more details.
+Orchestrator folders provide advanced features such as automatic robot management, hierarchical structures, and fine-grained role assignment for users.

-The guiding purpose of modern folders is to simplify large deployments by enabling the sharing of automations across various departments, integration with your existing AD groups, and expanded control over user permissions and robot creation.
+Their guiding purpose is to simplify large deployments by enabling the sharing of automations across various departments, integration with your existing AD groups, and expanded control over user permissions and robot creation.

 For example, you can create a separate folder for your Finance and HR departments, adding those respective groups from your company Active Directory to their corresponding folder, while also allowing your HR users to have access to the Expense Report automations contained in the Finance folder rather than having to recreate for each separate user or group in your enterprise.